This country-specific Q&A provides an overview to tax laws and regulations that may occur in Switzerland.

 Quoted shares 60%

 For finance companies, the maximum debt allowed is 6/7 of their total assets.

 In addition, the FTA publishes annually safe harbour interest rates for loans granted to related parties.

-Interest paid on amounts of debt exceeding the maximum debt allowed and interest rates exceeding the safe harbour interest rates are requalified as a hidden dividend if paid to a shareholder or a related party.
-As a consequence, such interest is not a deductible expense for federal and cantonal income tax purposes and is subject to withholding tax at a rate of 35% (which may be reduced under the relevant tax treaty).
+Interest paid on debt exceeding the maximum debt allowed and interest rates exceeding the safe harbour interest rates are requalified as a hidden dividend if paid to a shareholder or a related party.
+Consequently, such interest is not a deductible expense for federal and cantonal income tax purposes and is subject to withholding tax at a rate of 35% (which may be reduced under a relevant tax treaty).

 However, the rules set out above are merely safe harbour rules and allow the taxpayer to prove that different arm’s length debt-to-equity ratio and interest rates apply.

 Swiss codified tax law contains very few rules relating to transfer pricing questions.
 As a general rule, Swiss law states that (i) expenses of a company must be commercially justified and (ii) profits not shown in the profit and loss statement of a company must still be included in its taxable profit.